t0mer/ofek-bot/README.md

 ## Installation
-Certi is a docker based application that can be installed using docker compose:
+Ofek-bot is a docker based application that can be installed using docker compose:
 ```
 version: "3.6"
 services: